mujahidriazpk/ShopADoc/wp-content/plugins/wp-terms-popup/readme.txt

 = Can you add an age verification drop down to a popup? =

-This feature is not available in the base plugin.
-We have an add-on called [WP Terms Popup Age Verification](https://termsplugin.com/age-verification?utm_source=readme&utm_medium=plugin-repository&utm_content=age) that gives you the ability to add age verification rules to each of your popups.
+Yes.
+This feature is now available in the base plugin as of version 2.6.0.
+You can set up age verification using the WP Terms Popup Settings meta box.

 = How do I use a single popup for my entire WordPress site? =